TrishaDatta/PrivacyPreservingTrafficObfuscation/README.md

 # PrivacyPreservingTrafficObfuscation

-This is the code described in "A Developer-Friendly Library for Smart Home IoT Privacy-Preserving Traffic Obfuscation" published at IoT S&P'18: ACM SIGCOMM 2018 Workshop on IoT Security and Privacy , August 20, 2018, Budapest, Hungary.
+This is the code described in "A Developer-Friendly Library for Smart Home IoT Privacy-Preserving Traffic Obfuscation" published at IoT S&P'18: ACM SIGCOMM 2018 Workshop on IoT Security and Privacy, August 20, 2018, Budapest, Hungary.
 The paper and an in-depth description of the library can be found here: https://dl.acm.org/doi/10.1145/3229565.3229567

 This library is meant to be used by IoT developers to obfuscate the traffic sent by their devices.